medusajs/medusa/docs/content/modules/gift-cards/backend/send-gift-card-to-customer.md

 ### Redis

 Redis is required for batch jobs to work.
-Make sure you [install Redis](../../../development/backend/prepare-environment.mdx#redis) and [configure it with your Medusa server](../../../development/backend/configurations.md#redis).
+Make sure you [install Redis](../../../development/backend/prepare-environment.mdx#redis) and [configure it with the Medusa backend](../../../development/backend/configurations.md#redis).

 ### Notification Provider